asyml/forte/docs/ontology_generation.md

               caution.
  ```

-* Now, let's try to clean up *only* the automatically generated files and directories.
+* Now, let's try to clean up the automatically generated files and directories *only* .
 Say, there are user-created files in the generated folder, ``user_project/src/ft``,
 called `important_stuff` that we do not want to clean up.
      ```bash